thesct22/toolbox_webapp/README.md

 ## About

-Toolbox to install software on remote machines
+Toolbox to install software on remote machines.

+Works as UI wrapper for Ansible.

+## Backend

+The readme for the backend can be found [here](./python/README.md).

+API documentation is publsihed on [github pages](https://thesct22.github.io/toolbox_webapp/).

+## Frontend

+The readme for the frontend can be found [here](./react-frontend/README.md).

+## Pre-requisite

+You need to have any one of the following:

+* Docker
+* Linux-based OS
+* WSL2

 ## Docker Container